avosirenfal/discord-css/README.md

 3. Expand `discordapp.com`
 4. Expand `assets`
 5. Click the only CSS file in that list (purple icon)
-6. Paste contents of `discord.css` into a blank area of that CSS file
+6. Paste contents of `discord.css` into the blank area of that CSS file at the bottom.